 Welcome to the Department of Dermatology at Stony Brook.
 Our faculty has a wide range of basic science and clinical interests and is committed to giving you a comprehensive educational experience in dermatology.
 What follows is a conceptual overview of the training program.

 The resident training program in dermatology is designed to provide a broad-based experience with emphasis on the acquisition and development of clinical, surgical, teaching and research skills.
-Graduates of the Stony Brook Program should be able to pursue successful careers as academicians, practitioners and/or consultants.
+Graduates of the Department of Dermatology at Stony Brook Hospital should be able to pursue successful careers in academic dermatology, private practice, and or/sub-specialty care (dermatologic surgery, dermatopathology, pediatric dermatology, and cosmetic dermatology).

-The first year is devoted to the acquisition of clinical dermatology skills through participation in faculty-supervised general dermatology clinics at University Hospital and the VA Medical Center as well as weekly teaching conferences.
-During this time, the resident is expected to learn the structure and function of the skin, clinical manifestations of pediatric and adult skin diseases and basic principles of dermato-pharmacology.
-The first year surgical experience includes the breath of procedural dermatology including Mohs micrographic surgery and laser surgery.
+The first year is devoted to the acquisition of clinical dermatology skills through participation in faculty-supervised dermatology clinics at University Hospital and the VA Medical Center as well as weekly teaching conferences.
+During this time, the resident is expected to learn the structure and function of the skin, clinical manifestations of pediatric and adult skin diseases, dermatopathology, and basic principles of dermato-pharmacology.
+First year residents are also introduced to dermatologic surgery, Mohs surgery, cosmetic dermatology and laser surgery.

 The second year is composed of surgical and clinical dermatology rotations.
-During one block the resident will gain advanced surgical skills through an intensive rotation in dermatologic surgery in addition to a rotation through pigmented lesion clinics.
+During one block the resident will gain advanced surgical skills through an intensive rotation in dermatologic surgery in addition to a rotation through pigmented lesion clinics at Memorial Sloan Kettering.
 The second block is at the VAMC-Northport where the resident will provide continuity of care in general dermatology and phototherapy clinics, develop further surgical skills and function as consultant for ER and hospitalized patients.

 The third year is dedicated to assuming greater responsibility for patient care and includes attaining skills as a consultant dermatologist, teacher and administrator.
 The year is divided into two rotations: Chief Resident/Hospital Consultation Service and Out Patient Junior Attending/Subspecialty Clinics.
 The Chief Resident is responsible for seeing all inpatient Dermatology consultations at University Hospital.
 Subspecialty clinics include surgical continuity clinic, pediatric dermatology, ulcers, bullous diseases, phototherapy and student health clinics to name a few.
 The out patient junior attending is also responsible for the supervision and teaching of dermatology residents, non-dermatology residents, and students thus develops advanced teaching and communication skills.